Fundamentalism: Politics

-Political usage of the term "fundamentalism" has been criticized.
-It has been used by political groups to berate opponents, using the term flexibly depending on their political interests.
-According to Judith Nagata, a professor of Asia Research Institute in the National University of Singapore, "The Afghan mujahiddin, locked in combat with the Soviet enemy in the 1980s, could be praised as 'freedom fighters' by their American backers at the time, while the present Taliban, viewed, among other things, as protectors of American enemy Osama bin Laden, are unequivocally 'fundamentalist'."
+The political usage of the term "fundamentalism" has been criticized.
+Political groups have used It to berate their opponents, they have used the term flexibly depending on their political interests.
+According to Judith Nagata, a professor of Asia Research Institute in the National University of Singapore, "The Afghan mujahiddin, locked in combat with the Soviet enemy in the 1980s, could be praised as 'freedom fighters' by their American backers at the time, while the present Taliban, viewed, among other things, as the protectors of America's enemy Osama bin Laden, are unequivocally 'fundamentalist'."

-"Fundamentalist" has been used pejoratively to refer to philosophies perceived as literal-minded or carrying a pretense of being the sole source of objective truth, regardless of whether it is usually called a religion.
-For instance, the Archbishop of Wales has criticized "atheistic fundamentalism" broadly and said "Any kind of fundamentalism, be it Biblical, atheistic or Islamic, is dangerous".
+"Fundamentalist" has been pejoratively used in reference to philosophies which are perceived as being literal-minded as well as philosophies which are perceived as carrying a pretense of being the sole source of objective truth, regardless of whether or not such philosophies are usually called religions.
+For instance, the Archbishop of Wales has broadly criticized "atheistic fundamentalism" and said "Any kind of fundamentalism, be it Biblical, atheistic or Islamic, is dangerous".
 He also said, "the new fundamentalism of our age ... leads to the language of expulsion and exclusivity, of extremism and polarisation, and the claim that, because God is on our side, he is not on yours."
 He claimed it led to situations such as councils calling Christmas "Winterval", schools refusing to put on nativity plays and crosses being removed from chapels.
 Others have countered that some of these attacks on Christmas are urban legends, not all schools do nativity plays because they choose to perform other traditional plays like A Christmas Carol or "The Snow Queen" and, because of rising tensions between various religions, opening up public spaces to alternate displays rather than the Nativity scene is an attempt to keep government religion-neutral.